H1b Visa Criteria

 An international medical graduate candidate for residency in the Department of Medicine may be eligible for an H1b visa if the following criteria are met:

-The candidate has passed all 3 steps of the United States Medical Licensing Examination (USMLE) and the USMLE CS at the time of the interview.
+The candidate has passed all 3 steps of the United States Medical Licensing Examination (USMLE) by March 17, 2023 (Match Day).

 The candidate has done one or more of the following:

 - Demonstrated scholarly accomplishment as evidenced by publication of original research in one or more peer-reviewed journals.

 - Completed postgraduate training in his or her home institution.